Moong Dal Pakoda Recipe (Moong Dal Bhajiya)

 Ingredients

-Onions – Add some onions to add that much-needed bite to the soft moong dal pakode.
+Onions – Add some onions to add that much-needed bite to the soft dal pakode.

-Spring Green Onions – My mom always adds chopped spring greens to moongode and they just perk up the flavor so much.
-Do try!
+Spring Green Onions – My mom always adds chopped spring greens to moongode, and they perk up the flavor so much.
+Do try it!

-Oil – You can use any neutral-flavored cooking oil to fry these yummy pakoras.
-Vegetable oil, canola oil, sunflower oil, etc works well.
+Oil – You can fry these yummy pakoras with any neutral-flavored cooking oil.
+Light olive oil, canola oil, peanut oil, sunflower oil, and other similar oils work well.

-Others – You will also need fresh ginger, salt, chaat masala, cilantro (fresh coriander leaves), and green chilies.
+Others – You will also need fresh ginger, salt, chaat masala, cilantro (fresh coriander leaves), and green chillies to make this moong dal pakora recipe.

-Wash 1 cup of moong dal with water 2-3 times until the water runs clear.
+Wash 1 cup of moong daal with water 2-3 times until the water runs clear.
 Soak it in 3-4 cups of water for 3-4 hours.

 Soaked moong dal.